High-definition television: Rise of digital compression

 High-definition digital television was not possible with uncompressed video, which requires a bandwidth exceeding 1 Gbit/s for studio-quality HD digital video.
 Digital HDTV was made possible by the development of discrete cosine transform (DCT) video compression.
 DCT coding is a lossy image compression technique that was first proposed by Nasir Ahmed in 1972, and was later adapted into a motion-compensated DCT algorithm for video coding standards such as the H.26x formats from 1988 onwards and the MPEG formats from 1993 onwards.
 Motion-compensated DCT compression significantly reduces the amount of bandwidth required for a digital TV signal.
 By 1991, it had achieved data compression ratios from 8:1 to 14:1 for near-studio-quality HDTV transmission, down to 70–140 Mbit/s.
 Between 1988 and 1991, DCT video compression was widely adopted as the video coding standard for HDTV implementations, enabling the development of practical digital HDTV.
 Dynamic random-access memory (DRAM) was also adopted as framebuffer semiconductor memory, with the DRAM semiconductor industry's increased manufacturing and reducing prices important to the commercialization of HDTV.

 Since 1972, International Telecommunication Union's radio telecommunications sector (ITU-R) had been working on creating a global recommendation for Analog HDTV.
 These recommendations, however, did not fit in the broadcasting bands which could reach home users.
 The standardization of MPEG-1 in 1993 led to the acceptance of recommendations ITU-R BT.709.
-In anticipation of these standards, the Digital Video Broadcasting (DVB) organisation was formed.
+In anticipation of these standards, the DVB organization was formed.
 It was alliance of broadcasters, consumer electronics manufacturers and regulatory bodies.
 The DVB develops and agrees upon specifications which are formally standardised by ETSI.

 DVB created first the standard for DVB-S digital satellite TV, DVB-C digital cable TV and DVB-T digital terrestrial TV.
 These broadcasting systems can be used for both SDTV and HDTV.
 In the US the Grand Alliance proposed ATSC as the new standard for SDTV and HDTV.
 Both ATSC and DVB were based on the MPEG-2 standard, although DVB systems may also be used to transmit video using the newer and more efficient H.264/MPEG-4 AVC compression standards.
 Common for all DVB standards is the use of highly efficient modulation techniques for further reducing bandwidth, and foremost for reducing receiver-hardware and antenna requirements.